 Bracketing is where you take more than two photos of the same thing with multiple different camera settings, to get a broad range of different results.
 This can be helpful to you in many different ways because you can capture certain effects or certain events happening in the background.
+There are also tiny mini drones that are available if you are looking for something easier to bracket with.
 If you’ve missed something that you feel would compliment the photo, then you’ll have most likely captured it within the background of one of the shots you’ve taken.
 As well as this, you’ll have multiple images to select the best ones from.

 Try and use RAW footage where possible

 The majority of professional photographers will agree that taking raw footage of something is the best way to capture the picture correctly, and this is no different for a drone photography session.
 Allowing the drone to capture what could be slightly inferior quality images from up high is better than trying to compress them into a condensed but higher quality format.
 The advantage of being that when the drone lands and you have access to the photos, you’ll also be able to use programs like Photoshop, which will allow you to manipulate and edit the photos to get the quality back.